Skip to content Skip to sidebar Skip to footer

 Photo by Brett Sayles

 Cherry blossom viewing, known as hanami, has roots stretching back over 1,000 years.
-Initially, they were admired by the Japanese imperial court.
-These blossoms were first mentioned in ancient literature during the Nara Period (710-794).
+Initially, the Japanese imperial court admired cherry blossoms, first mentioned in ancient literature during the Nara Period (710-794).
 As centuries passed, the tradition evolved and became popular among ordinary people by the Edo Period (1603-1868).
 This tradition involved gathering under the blooming cherry trees, eating, drinking, and appreciating the beauty together.

 What started as a practice among the elite became a beloved national pastime.
 Today, hanami is celebrated by people of all ages, with festivals and gatherings marking the arrival of spring.
 Parks and gardens across the country are filled with people capturing the fleeting beauty of Sakura, keeping this ancient tradition alive and thriving.